Our Program Curriculum

 Community and Our World

 Being part of a classroom gives children their first sense of community outside the home.
 This begins as children form relationships with teachers and peers and participate in decision-making in the classroom, and grows to include community beyond the school into the neighborhood and their greater world.
+The youngest learners in our Hillside Panda Program are in the early stages of language and self-direction development.
+They are also developing the ability to separate from their primary caregivers.
+In this two-day-per-week care program, we provide a nurturing team of dedicated teachers to help these children feel comfortable in a classroom environment.
+The child’s world is enlarged as they learn to interact with additional caregivers and children in an intentional, child-centered space with developmentally appropriate materials, inside and outside.

 Skills are acquired through working in small groups on activities such as building with blocks, learning to take turns, and practicing leading and following.
 Mastering various jobs such as passing out cups/napkins at family-style snacks, opening doors, turning off classroom lights and other tasks as directed by a teacher all build self-reliance and confidence.
 Collaboration is modeled and encouraged throughout the day to help children successfully accomplish numerous different tasks.
 Lifelong skills of empathy and resiliency are fostered in this part of our curricular setting.